berberman/nvfetcher/README.md

   -k,--keyfile FILE        Nvchecker keyfile --keep-old               Don't remove old files other than generated json and
                            nix before build
-  TARGET                   Three targets are available: 1.build 2.clean (remove
+  --keep-going             Don't stop if some packages failed to be fetched TARGET                   Three targets are available: 1.build 2.clean (remove
                            all generated files) 3.purge (remove shake db) (default: build)